Juwan23D/Retail-Sales-Analysis/README.md

 * Are there any differences in indicators between men and women?
 * Which product category generates the highest income?

-  _These questions will the firsthand thoughts of the customer.
+  _These questions will give the firsthand thoughts of the customer.
 Understanding their viewpoint about the stores will provide insight on how to enhance their experience._